Fettuccine Boscaiola

 - The meat mixture will take about 10 minutes to cook.
 During this time, make sure to continue breaking down the sausage mince using a wooden spoon until you have smaller pieces.

 - While this continues to simmer, add 5L of water to a large pot and when it boild, add 1 tablespoon of rock salt.
-Then, add the pasta to the salted boiling water and give it a quick stir.

 - Follow the length of time for your pasta; mine will take about 7 minutes.